VA claim exam (C&P exam)

 During your exam, the provider may do any or all of these things:

 - Review your claim file with you

 - Ask you questions based on the medical records in your claim file.
 These may include questions from the Disability Benefits Questionnaire for each service-connected condition you’re claiming.

-Take a look at the Disability Benefits Questionnaires (DBQs).
+Review the Disability Benefits Questionnaires (DBQs)